croct-tech/plug-react/README.md

 Using slots gives your team the flexibility to change the content or personalization rules whenever needed without touching the component code.

-To render a slot, all you need to do is providing the `id` you configured in your Croct workspace.
+To render a slot, all you need to do is provide the `id` you configured in your Croct workspace.
 Based on the slot's personalization rules and the user's context, the component will decide which content show to that user.
-Notice that there's no logic on the client-side, meaning that your marketing or product team can freely change the slot content as they need without requiring an update to your React app.
+Notice that there's no logic on the client side, meaning that your marketing or product team can freely change the slot content as they need without requiring an update to your React app.

 For the next example, we assume that you have already defined a slot with id `home-banner` in your Croct workspace